 Candid can treat most minor to severe cases of teeth misalignment, including:

 Not everyone is eligible for Candid aligner treatment.
 There are four main reasons for ineligibility, including:

 Candid treatment takes about six months (on average).
 However, if you only have minor spacing issues like gapped teeth, treatment might only take about four months.
 If you have moderate to severe crowding, treatment can take up to a year.
 Refinements may also be necessary at the end of treatment.

 Candid sends all of your aligners at once.
-You must wear the aligners for 18 to 22 hours a day.
+You must wear the aligners for 22 hours a day.
 Every new set slowly moves your teeth into the correct position.
 Multiple aligners are used because a single aligner only moves your teeth about 1 mm at a time.

 After treatment is complete, your final set of aligners will act as your retainers.
 You’ll wear the last set for about four weeks straight (rather than two weeks).
 Then they only have to be worn at night to maintain your new, straight smile.